What Does it Mean to Be A Fuel For Good ?

 Gas South knows the communities we serve are strongest when their children are well and have opportunities to reach their full potential.
-With the 5% of profits we give, we’re helping families build strong foundations by supporting some of their basic needs and providing positive pathways for children in the communities we serve.
+With the 5% of profits we’ve committed to give each year, we’re helping families build strong foundations by supporting some of their basic needs and providing positive pathways.
+As a customer with Gas South, you’re part of helping make that difference.

 This year, we're giving over $1M to support families in need impacted by COVID-19, increasing funding for priority nonprofit partners with the broadest reach: